alduanemirasol/alduanemirasol/README.md

 ## About Me
 - 🎓 3rd-Year BSIT Student at CTU Ginatilan Campus
-- 💻 8 months experience as Full-Stack Developer & Team Lead (.NET MAUI, Django REST API, MySQL)
+- 💻 8 months experience as Full-Stack Developer & Team Lead
 - ❤️ Passionate about scalable apps and performance optimization
 - ⚡ Enjoys building efficient, maintainable, and user-focused systems